Some Great Reward: Background and recording

 The band also worked to improve their public image, and started to be photographed on stage and in the press wearing black leather inspired by their time in West Berlin; Gore started wearing fetish leather harnesses in photoshoots.
 Gahan said "A lot of people still think we're teeny-wimps," and Gore agreed, saying a few years later that "we had such a terrible image, very sickly.
 Even I thought we were wimps."

-Depeche Mode originally planned to record Some Great Reward in London before going back to West Berlin to Hansa Studios to mix and master the album, as they had done for Construction Time Again.
+In April 1984, the band's official newsletter reported that "all or at least most of" the songs intended for the album had been written, and they were looking to record their new material starting in mid-May.
+Depeche Mode originally planned to record Some Great Reward at Music Works studios in London before going back to West Berlin to Hansa Studios to mix and master the album, as they had done for Construction Time Again.
 Singer Gahan said "we wanted to definitely go somewhere else ... the idea of going to another country [to record the album] really appealed to us."
 The band also liked Hansa, knowing that David Bowie and Iggy Pop had recorded some of their albums there, (Note: Bowie and Pop had recorded several albums at Hansa in 1976 and 1977, including Pop's Lust for Life and Bowie's Low and "Heroes") and preferred the energy of West Berlin to the "dead" energy of London.
-However, when the short time they had set aside at Music Works Studio in London expired, they moved to West Berlin to complete the recording sessions at Hansa; as a result, "most of" the album was recorded at Hansa.
+However, when the month of recording time that they had set aside at Music Works Studio in London expired, they moved to West Berlin to complete the recording sessions at Hansa; as a result, "most of" the album was recorded at Hansa.